plzombie/ne/BUILD_CODEBLOCKS_UNIX/readme.txt

-You need to install something like libgl-dev, libglu-dev, libopenal-dev, xorg-dev, libwavpack-dev(for wavpack plugin) to compile it
+You need to install something like libgl-dev, libglu-dev, libopenal-dev, xorg-dev, libwavpack-dev(for wavpack plugin) to compile it.
-You need to install something like libgl1, libglu1, libopenal1, libwavpack1(for wavpack plugin) to run it
+You need to install something like libgl1, libglu1, libopenal1, libwavpack1(for wavpack plugin) to run it.

+For Alt Linux install libGL-devel, libGLU-devel, libX11-devel, libopenal-devel, libwavpack-devel, xorg-proto-devel to compile.
+Can't compile opengl render due to missing "X11/extensions/xf86vmode.h".